Mark Hamill: General work

 Hamill is credited as the narrator in Ancient Voices (1999), a docuseries on archaeology and ancient history co-produced by the BBC and The Learning Channel, and published by Time Life as a DVD series.
 He also narrated the Medal of Honor and Silver Star citations of Tibor Rubin, Ralph E. Pomeroy, John Finnigan and Mitchell Red Cloud Jr. for the 2013 Korean War documentary Finnigan's War (directed by Conor Timmis).

 Hamill voiced the character Todd Wainio in World War Z, a critically acclaimed audiobook based on Max Brooks' novel of the same name.
 He provided voices for the entire cast of the 1983 audiobook version of Pinocchio, and voiced the characters of the book series The Spiderwick Chronicles Volumes I–III, by Holly Black and Tony DiTerlizzi.

 In 2007, Hamill voiced Elder Orin in the film Battle for Terra.
 He narrated the 2017 science-fiction TV series Dimension 404.
 In 2019, Hamill voiced Chucky in the Child's Play film remake, as well as the Skeksis scientist skekTek in The Dark Crystal: Age of Resistance, a ten-part Netflix prequel series to the 1982 Jim Henson film The Dark Crystal.
 In 2021, Hamill voiced the tailor Art Rosenbaum in the animated adaptation of Robert Kirkman's Invincible series, and Skeletor in Masters of the Universe: Revelation.
 He is also set to reprise the role for the follow-up to Revelation, Masters of the Universe: Revolution.

 In-character as Luke Skywalker, Hamill voices the English versions of the Ukrainian air raid warning app.
 The alerts are not only performed in Skywalker's cadence but, after the alert is over, he signs off with "May the Force be with you".
 Hamill has raised funds for the Ukrainian war relief effort by signing Star Wars-themed posters to be raffled off.

 At San Diego Comic-Con 2024, it was announced that Hamill would replace Brian Doyle-Murray as the voice of The Flying Dutchman in The SpongeBob Movie: Search for SquarePants.
 Hamill previously voiced The Moth in the SpongeBob SquarePants season 5 episode "Night Light".
+In September 2026, it was announced that Hamill would voice the title character in an upcoming revival of Darkwing Duck for Disney+, replacing original voice actor Jim Cummings.